The audiologists.org Reviews Team puts in the hours. Check out how we get to our recommendations.

 Why we picked the Lexie Lumen

-The Lumen is Lexie’s most affordable hearing aid, foregoing the bells and whistles of the company’s Lexie B1 and B2 models for an easy-to-use device equipped with just the essential features of a quality hearing aid.
+The Lumen is Lexie’s most affordable hearing aid, offering self-fit simplicity with in-app hearing check and preset environments for an easy-to-use device equipped with just the essential features of a quality hearing aid. for an easy-to-use device equipped with just the essential features of a quality hearing aid.

 The Lexie Lumen boasts program change and volume control buttons directly on the body, but you can also adjust the hearing aid using the Lexie app on your smartphone.